-Laser Solutions for the Metals Industry
+Laser Solutions for

 Over the last few years, part producers downstream in the supply chain have asked metal smelters to significantly improve their traceability capabilities.
 To address this issue, Laserax offers inline laser marking solutions and OEM systems that are safe, efficient and low in maintenance—specially designed for one of the world’s most challenging environments.
 We take great pride in being the world leader in marking solutions for smelting plants.